New York Pass and tourist cards: complete guide 2026

 - From then on, you will pay nothing more until the end of the 7 days, calculated from the first run made

-Where to activate MetroCard or OMNY
+Where to activate OMNY

 Frequently asked questions about New York City passes (FAQ)